-Stylist Angelica Arvizu from Arlington, TX specializes in vivid colors and alt hairstyles.
+Stylist Angelica Arvizu from Arlington, TX, specializes in vivid colors and alt hairstyles.
 According to Arvizu, the wolf cuts are meant to look rugged and distressed.
-Ladies can syle it with their personal touch.
+Ladies can style it with their personal touch.

-“This shagged mullet hairstyle is amazing on the alt community.
+“Long wolf cuts are a shagged mullet hairstyle that is amazing for the alt community.
 They can display that angsty style with their hair, clothes, and makeup,” she shares.

-Unlike neat haircuts, the blended layering creates a fun and dramatic look.
-It brings out a lot of layers, volume, and texture to tresses using a razor and thinning shears.
+Unlike neat haircuts, blended layering creates a fun and dramatic look.
+It brings many layers, volume, and texture to tresses using razors and thinning shears.
 If you’re up for this idea, go for it!

 Arvizu’s #1 tip is to invest in a good texturizing spray.
 She points out that “not everything has to be slicked down and boring.”

-Otherwise, if a heavily layered cut somehow scares you, don’t opt for this one.
+Otherwise, opt for something else if a heavily layered cut somehow scares you.

 When seeking advice from your hairstylist, don’t forget to ask how to style your hair, especially the bangs.

-“The bangs are what pulls the entire look together,” Arvizu explains.
+“The bangs pull the entire look together,” Arvizu explains.
 Knowing the steps and techniques is crucial to recreating the style at home.

 Are you ready for such a dramatic hair trend?
 Here are the photos of the most popular wolf cuts for long hair!

 Women with long, wavy hair can (and should) also try a wolf cut.
-An amazing feature of a wolf cut on long wavy hair is its ability to bring out and enhance your natural texture.
-So if you’re blessed with beachy waves and curls, expect to see some major volume and bounce with this beauty.
+A fantastic feature of a wolf cut on long wavy hair is its ability to bring out and enhance your natural texture.
+So if you’re blessed with beachy waves and curls, expect to see some significant volume and bounce with this beauty.

-A wolf cut consists of lots of layers that are longer in the back.
-Long wolf hairstyles are shaggy cuts that give an illusion of length and volume, especially to black hair that lacks movement and body.
+A wolf cut has many layers that are longer in the back.
+Long wolf hairstyles are shaggy cuts that give an illusion of length and volume, especially black hair that lacks movement and body.

-A wolf cut hairstyle for long hair looks great on all face shapes, add in bangs and you have the perfect style for square, heart, or round face shapes.
+A wolf cut hairstyle for long hair looks great on all face shapes, add in bangs, and you have the perfect style for square, heart, or round face shapes.
 The wolf cut gives many shaggy layers to prevent having flat hair.
-The cut is shorter around the face, which gives the right amount of face-framing desired.
+The cut is shorter around the face, giving the desired amount of face-framing.

-A long and tapered wolf cut with short bangs and thinner ends is hot on the scene and anyone from straight to curly can wear this latest trend.
-This wolf cut mullet on long hair helps retain the length while providing an amazing texture.
+A long, tapered wolf cut with short bangs and thinner ends is hot on the scene, and anyone from straight to curly can wear this latest trend.
+This wolf-cut mullet on long hair helps retain the length while providing a fantastic texture.
 Styling can be achieved with texture paste or volumizing mousse.

-Change up your look and keep your length with the very long wolf cut – the best of both worlds.
-The shorter layers and curtain bangs will completely change the way your hair looks when curled without losing the waist-length hair you’ve worked so long to grow.
+Change your look and keep your length with the long wolf cut – the best of both worlds.
+The shorter layers and curtain bangs will completely change how your hair looks when curled.
+Plus, you won’t be losing the waist-length hair you’ve worked so long to grow.